 New Mexico is better prepared than many states and is working to increase infrastructures for local, county, tribal and state government.
 The national laboratories and military bases around the state have upgraded their own security and safety systems and are generally prepared for emergencies.
 At BHEM, we are confident in our ability to rapidly detect, investigate and respond to emergencies.

 Yes.
 All of our fact sheets are available in Spanish.
-Click on the links below to view them.
 We are also in the process of developing the BHEM website in Spanish.
 As well, we will also have many of our publications and materials available in Navajo and other Native American languages.
-Continue to check back on our site as we will be adding more bilingual resources in the future.